Jfoti64/blog-api-user-frontend/README.md

 - `GET /posts/:id`: Retrieve a specific blog post by ID.
 - `POST /posts/:id/comments`: Add a comment to a specific blog post (requires authentication).

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request for any improvements or bug fixes.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.

 ---

-Feel free to customize this template as needed for your project.